 Mary desperately looking to make some extra cash, responds to an ad at a local strip club.
 During her job interview, which was going about as well as you would expect a strip club dancer interview would go, the club owner Billy (Antonio Cupo) finds out that she is a surgical intern, and asks her to help patch up a guy that he had one of his goons mess up.
 Strictly off-book, of course.
 But, as unseemly as it was, Mary earned enough to fend off her creditors.

-Soon afterwards, Mary is paid a visit by a very odd looking woman, Beatress (Tristan Risk) who has gone through some grotesque plastic surgery to make her look like Betty Boop.
+Soon afterward, Mary is paid a visit by a very odd-looking woman, Beatress (Tristan Risk) who has gone through some grotesque plastic surgery to make her look like Betty Boop.
 Word has gotten out that Mary was doing underground surgery, and there is a culture of extreme body modifications that normal surgeons won’t participate in… and they’re desperate.
 Mary has to overcome her disgust and fear of performing these operations, but the money is good, and she is good at it.
-She becomes something of an chop-shop surgery sensation, and the word gets out to the body-mod community that she is the ringer who will do anything, for a price.
+She becomes something of a chop-shop surgery sensation, and the word gets out to the body-mod community that she is the ringer who will do anything, for a price.

-Meanwhile, as she is mulling over dropping out of med-school to be a full time surgeon to the misfits, she is invited to a party with the surgical staff at the hospital where she has taken up her residency.
+Meanwhile, as she is mulling over dropping out of med-school to be a full-time surgeon to the misfits, she is invited to a party with the surgical staff at the hospital where she has taken up her residency.
 For the audience, or at least this audience member, alarm bells started going off.
-For all of his bluster and vitriol that he spewed at Mary, Dr. Grants behavior just oozed of disdainful lust.
-He’d never given Mary a reason to think she’d be welcomed as part of the surgical staff, so Mary should have been more wary.
+For all of his bluster and vitriol that he spewed at Mary, Dr. Grant’s behavior just oozed of disdainful lust.
+He’d never given Mary a reason to think she’d be welcomed as part of the surgical staff, so Mary should have been warier.
 Out comes the rohypnol, and down goes Mary, and as noted before, this is a very difficult scene to watch.